 It is fascinating to witness how we've come a long way from encrypting and securing files via ciphertext to storing them in cloud storage containers or lockers.
 Whether my data is stored on-premise or on the cloud, these best encryption tools extend their service via simple and secure authentication to public and private clouds.
 Further, the public key interface (PKI) feature helped me exchange protected data by sharing a common public key with the recipient while maintaining its privacy from other users.

-One thing is for sure: these software build a digital fortress around your sensitive data that is inaccessible to snoopers or feds and provide end-to-end protection against malware and brute force attacks.
+One thing is for sure: this software builds a digital fortress around your sensitive data that is inaccessible to snoopers or feds and provides end-to-end protection against malware and brute force attacks.
 But while I share my own personal experience of how satisfied I am with the encryption services, I'd say signing up for a trial or registering for a custom demo would give you first-hand experience with shortlisting tools for your data encryption processes.

 Choosing encryption software was a twofold process for me: I wanted tools that offer end-to-end file encryption and were easy to set up, implement, and run.
 I experimented with various local and cloud devices with different storage capacities to evaluate which encryption tool offers the maximum compatibility and data exchange facilities to transmit data from point A to point B without any packet loss.